Collaboration Accounts¶

 Indirect Login¶

-You can also access your collaboration account if you've already logged into a data transfer node (DTN), using:
+You can also access your collaboration account if you've already logged in to a data transfer node (DTN), using:

 $ collabsu <collaboration account name>